BenjaminPoilve/WKP/Readme.md

 # WKP: a weird kind of printer

+> You can find an article about my adventures with plotters [here](https://www.benjaminpoilve.com/projects/plotter-story.html#)

 This is the project that kickstarted my love for DIY CNC machine!

 [![](Media/output.gif)](https://www.youtube.com/watch?v=Wvt8n5BqoFU)